polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 If the candidate descriptor is version 1, there are no changes.

-For version 2 descriptors the runtime will determine the `core_index` similarly to backers but will always ignore the committed claim queue offset and use `0`, as it only cares about what candidates can be backed at current block.
+For version 2 descriptors the runtime will determine the `core_index` using the same inputs as backers did off-chain.
+It currently stores the claim queue at the newest allowed relay parent corresponding to claim queue offset `0`.
+The runtime needs to be changed to store a claim queue snapshot at all allowed relay parents.

-As the chain advances the claims also advance to the top of the queue.
-The runtime will only back
-a candidate if the claimed core selected by it's claim queue offset has reached the top of the queue at the current relay chain block: `current_block_num - relay_parent_num - 1 == claim_queue_offset`.

-The impact of this change is that candidates built into the future (`claim queue offset > 0`) can no longer be backed earlier even if the core is free and the core is assigned to the parachain.

-Introducing this additional check is required to ensure the runtime computes the core index determinstically.
-For example, some collator has missed his slot and the core is now used to back a candidate with a higher claim queue offset.
-The number of assigned cores can be different at these two queue offsets and the committed core indices would be different.

 ### Backwards compatibility

 There are two flavors of candidate receipts that are used in network protocols, runtime and node
 implementation:
-- `CommittedCandidateReceipt` which includes the `CanidateDescriptor` and the `CandidateCommitments`
+- `CommittedCandidateReceipt` which includes the `CandidateDescriptor` and the `CandidateCommitments`
-- `CandidateReceipt` which includes the `CanidateDescriptor` and just a hash of the commitments
+- `CandidateReceipt` which includes the `CandidateDescriptor` and just a hash of the commitments

-We want to support both the old and new versions in the runtime and node.
-The implementation must be able to detect the version of a given candidate receipt.
+We want to support both the old and new versions in the runtime and node, so the implementation must be able to detect the version of a given candidate receipt.

-The version of the descriptor is detected by checking if the `version` field is `0` and the reserved fields are zeroed.
-If this is true it means the descriptor is version 2, otherwise we consider it is version 1.
+The version of the descriptor is detected by checking the reserved fields.
+If they are not zerored, it means it is a version 1 descriptor.
+Otherwise the `version` field is used further to determine the version.
+It should be `0` for version 2 descriptors.
+If it is not the descriptor has an unknown version and should be considered invalid.

 ## Drawbacks